| Pictures of the dwarf sperm whale are copyrighted by their owners |

 The Dwarf Sperm Whale is widely distributed through tropical and temperate seas.

 Taxonomy Nowadays the Dwarf Sperm Whale is generally classified as one of two species, along with the Pygmy Sperm Whale, in the Kogiidae family and Kogia genus, however it was not until 1966 that the two species were regard as separate and even more recently Kogiidae was regarded as a subfamily (Kogiinae) of Physeteridae.
-(Full text)
+(Wiki)

 Nowadays the Dwarf Sperm Whale is generally classified as one of two species, along with the Pygmy Sperm Whale, in the Kogiidae family and Kogia genus, however it was not until 1966 that the two species were regard as separate and even more recently Kogiidae was regarded as a subfamily (Kogiinae) of Physeteridae.
 (Full text)